css-modules/css-modules/INTERCHANGE_FORMAT.md

 ## Specification

-CSS Interchange Format (CIF) is a superset of standard CSS, making use of two additional pseudo-selectors:
+CSS Interchange (CSSI) is a superset of standard CSS, making use of two additional pseudo-selectors:

 ```css
 :export {